swaggypg/MLABHCTM/README.md

 # MLABHCTM

-This is the code repository for the unpublished paper titled "Multi-Level Augmentation Boosts Hybrid CNN-Transformer Model for Semi-Supervised Cardiac MRI Segmentation."
+This is the code repository for the paper titled "Multi-Level Augmentation Boosts Hybrid CNN-Transformer Model for Semi-Supervised Cardiac MRI Segmentation."

 # Reference